mastercoder13234/pokeprimum/INSTALL.md

     The last command will ask for the selection of packages to install.
 Just press Enter to install all of them, followed by entering Y to proceed with the installation.

-### Choosing where to store pokeemerald (Linux)
+### Choosing where to store pokeprimum (Linux)
-At this point, you can choose a folder to store pokeemerald (and agbcc) into.
-If so, you'll have to account for the modified folder path when changing directory to the pokeemerald folder.
+At this point, you can choose a folder to store pokeprimum (and agbcc) into.
+If so, you'll have to account for the modified folder path when changing directory to the pokeprimum folder.

 If this works, then proceed to [Installation](#installation).
 Otherwise, ask for help on Discord or IRC (see [README.md](README.md)).